 - Problem-solving: handling support issues that agents cannot

-- Managing operations: scheduling agents, overseeing the onboarding process, and escalating team issues to the call center manager
+- Managing operations: scheduling agents, overseeing onboarding, escalating team issues, and managing the call center team

 - Reporting: preparing monthly team performance evaluations for the call center manager

 Call center agents are the foundation of your call center team.
 They respond to callers in real time, find solutions, and make customers feel valued.

 A few skills they must bring to the table include:

 - Knowledge retention: absorbing information about the company’s products, procedures, metrics, and customer support etiquette

 - Empathy: engaging in active listening with callers and reassuring or calming angry customers as needed